Bloomers: Opposition to Bloomer dress

 Bloomer's promotion of the style as a freedom dress rather than as a health dress did nothing to recommend it to the orthodox clergy and other critics of the woman's rights movement, who denounced the wearing of pants by women as a usurpation of male authority.
-Associating it with the woman's rights movement, the New York Sunday Mercury published a woodcarving representing the woman's rights convention held in Akron, Ohio, in May 1851.
+Associating it with the woman's rights movement, the New York Sunday Mercury published a picture representing the woman's rights convention held in Akron, Ohio, in May 1851.
 It depicted every woman in coat, breeches, and high boots, sitting cross-legged and smoking cigars, when in truth not a bloomer was present.
 Some young women were denied church membership for wearing the dress.
-Public meetings were called to put down the fad, and the very same newspapers that had previously praised the dress began ridiculing and condemning "Bloomerism".
-In August 1851, Harper's Monthly reprinted a cartoon and article from a London newspaper ridiculing the American dress, one month after it had printed a sketch of the "Oriental Costume" and pronounced it tasteful, elegant, and graceful.
+Public meetings were called to put down the fad, and the same newspapers that had previously praised the dress began ridiculing and condemning "Bloomerism".
+In August 1851, Harper's Monthly reprinted a cartoon and article from a London newspaper ridiculing the American dress, one month after it had printed a sketch of the "Oriental costume" and pronounced it tasteful, elegant, and graceful.